Guide: Using Excel with Databox

 Pro Tip: You can start building Databoard and Custom Excel Metrics with the help of a wizard.
 To do so, navigate to Databoards page > + New Databoard button > Use Wizard option, and the wizard will guide you to select your Excel Data Source connection and further through the Custom Metric creation.

 - When you connect an Excel workbook in Databox, the connection is dependent on the location of the Excel workbook and the access level of the user who connected the Excel workbook.
 If any of these are changed, the Data Source will disconnect in Databox.

 In the Data Preview, you will only see the first 1,000 rows from your Excel worksheet.
 Additional rows are still included in the Custom Metric, they just are not visible in the Data Preview.

-Connecting Excel files that are stored in SharePoint is currently not supported in Databox.
+As our integration supports OneDrive Personal ("Basic") and not OneDrive for Business (associated with Microsoft SharePoint), connecting Excel files that are stored in SharePoint is currently not supported in Databox.
 It is on our roadmap to enable connecting Excel files that are stored in SharePoint to Databox.
 You can upvote this improvement on our Roadmap here.

 - Pivot Tables are not currently supported and cannot be synced with Databox.